Heartland virus: Diagnosis

 Diagnosis is through the elimination of other causes of infectious diseases with related symptoms like ehrlichiosis and anaplasmosis or if the patient fails to respond to treatment with the antibiotic doxycycline.
 RT-PCR may then be used to detect viral ssRNA in the blood.
-Antibody titers against the virus may also be used to indicate infection with the Heartland virus.
+Antibody titers against the virus may also be used to indicate infection with the Heartland virus.Serological testing is very important.
+These include microsphere immunoassays (MIAs) for IgM and IgG immunoglobulins against HRTV which were developed indicating a 95% sensitivity and specificity differentiating between past and recent infections.